 Imagine the Internet without Facebook, Twitter, or Wikipedia — impossible, right?
 All three of these platforms (as well as countless other platforms, including YouTube, LinkedIn, PayPal, and WordPress) were developed with MySQL, an open source relational database management system (RDBMS).
 Fundamental to the architecture of the modern Internet but rarely acknowledged outside of development circles, MySQL continues to revolutionize websites, platforms, and apps.
-Because it’s important for everyone in tech to understand the importance of MySQL, we’ve put together a brief history of the tool.
+Because it’s important for everyone in tech to understand its importance, we’ve put together a brief history of the MySQL tool.

 From UNIREG to MySQL